Some of these issues are flat out mythology and categorically false, while others are true in some applications and false in other scenarios.

 This one is complicated.
 Due to the construction of the transducer, condenser mics are more sensitive than dynamics.
 This means they're typically capable of reproducing slightly more detail at lower volumes, and consequentially they can distort if you place them in front of high sound pressure level (SPL) sources.
 So while it is possible to damage a condenser's diaphragm with too much volume, the common real-world problem is running into distortion issues that reduce your audio quality.

 Condensers, for the most part, can handle a normal SPL blast fine.
-But they may distort and send a hot, clipping signal that even the best mic preamp can't fix.
+But they also may distort and send a hot, clipping signal that even the best mic preamp can't fix.
 Dynamics don't encounter these issues.
-So they can and can't handle a higher SPL at the same time, depending on your definition.
+So condensers can and can't handle a higher SPL at the same time, depending on your definition.

 Verdict: Halfway True

 We're strictly talking about the physical construction now and not SPL levels.
 For the most part, I'd rather accidentally drop or knock over a mic stand with a dynamic mic on it.
 The reason is that there are less moving or fragile parts, with one caveat.
+Many dynamics are designed for use on the stage and are built like tanks in anticipation of being tossed around and knocked over on tour.

 A condenser mic's transducer is of a more sturdy construction, yet it depends on being finely tuned to produce the level of sensitivity they are built for.
 Then add the fact that most of them have vacuum tubes that can break upon impact and I just don't want to go there.
+There are solid state condensers without tubes that can take a beating, but again that doesn't protect the delicate balance of the diaphragm and backplate.

 Now think about a dynamic mic's transducer.
 It essentially has a floating magnet that has to be able positioned so that the coil can move around it.
 That magnet probably weighs more than the entire capacitor in a condenser.
-So dropping it means that the weight can shift around, bang the coil, etc. So that's one way a dynamic is truly more fragile, but because it's working with less sensitivity this kind of mishap may go unnoticed in the final product or live on stage.
+So dropping it means that the weight can shift around, bang the coil and diaphragm, etc. So that's one way a dynamic is truly more fragile, but because it's working with less sensitivity this kind of mishap may go unnoticed in the final product or live on stage.

 Verdict: Who Cares?